Faster startup for containerized applications with Open Liberty InstantOn

 InstantOn supports a subset of Open Liberty features.
 If a feature is enabled that InstantOn does not support, a failure occurs when you try to perform a checkpoint of an application process.
 InstantOn supports the following Jakarta EE and MicroProfile convenience features:

-In addition to the features that are enabled in the convenience features, InstantOn also supports the following features:
+In addition to the features that are enabled in the MicroProfile and Jakarta convenience features, InstantOn also supports the following features:

 For more information about limitations, see InstantOn limitations and known issues.